OpenBMB/AgentVerse/README.md

 cd ui
 # If you do not have npm installed, you need to install it before running the following commands
 # https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+# We have tested on npm@9.6.4, node@20.0.0
 npm install
 npm run watch
 ```
 Wait for the compilation to complete, and have fun!
+(WASD for moving around, and SPACE for launching a conversation.)

 https://github.com/OpenBMB/AgentVerse/assets/11704492/4d07da68-f942-4205-b558-f155e95782e7